temporalio/documentation/docs/application-development/testing.md

 :::note

-If the Workflow History is exported by the [Temporal Web UI](/web-ui) or through the [tctl](/tctl), you can pass the JSON file history object as a JSON string or as a python dictionary, through the `json.load()` function, which takes a file object and returns the JSON object.
+If the Workflow History is exported by [Temporal Web UI](/web-ui) or through [tctl](/tctl), you can pass the JSON file history object as a JSON string or as a Python dictionary through the `json.load()` function, which takes a file object and returns the JSON object.

 :::